 An author signature shall be added first in the manner specified in S/MIME Section 3.4.3 to create a detached signature.
 The name attribute for the newly created Content Type application/pkcs7-signature shall be set to author.p7s and the filename attribute for the corresponding Content Disposition shall be set to author.p7s.
 The author signature shall only appear as the first detached signature in the final MIME package.

 A distributor signature shall then be added in the manner specified in S/MIME Section 3.4.3 to create a detached signature.
-The output MIME package from that process step becomes the input to this step of the process.
+The output MIME package from that author signature process becomes the input to this step of the process.
 The name attribute for the newly created Content Type application/pkcs7-signature shall be set to distrib.p7s and the filename attribute for the corresponding Content Disposition shall be set to distrib.p7s.
-If there is no author signature, the distributor signature shall appear as the first detached signature in the final MIME package; otherwise the distributor signature shall appear as the second detached signature in the final MIME package.
+The author signature shall appear as the first detached signature in the final MIME package, and the distributor signature shall appear as the second detached signature in the final MIME package.

 Any compression shall be applied after each of the signatures has been included in the multi-part MIME package.